Skip to main content

 4<PROVIDER>_API_KEY_*Numbered variants (_KEY_1, _KEY_2, …)

-Replace <PROVIDER> with the uppercase provider name: ANTHROPIC, OPENAI, GOOGLE, OPENROUTER, etc. Google providers also fall back to the bare GOOGLE_API_KEY.
+Replace <PROVIDER> with the uppercase provider name: ANTHROPIC, OPENAI, OPENROUTER, etc. Google/Gemini providers also fall back to the bare GOOGLE_API_KEY.
 The gateway deduplicates entries before use.

 Key rotation

-When a provider returns a rate-limit error (HTTP 429 or rate_limit/quota/resource exhausted in the error body), the gateway automatically retries with the next key from the rotation list.
+When a provider returns a rate-limit error (HTTP 429 or rate_limit/quota/resource exhausted in the body), the gateway retries with the next key in the rotation list.
 Non-rate-limit errors are not retried with alternate keys.
-To rotate across multiple keys, populate <PROVIDER>_API_KEYS:

 # ~/.openclaw/.env